berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 # Rank Ordered Feature Work

+* When displaying dental claim on phone in portrait the text widgets are indented but radio buttons are not.
+None should be indented on mobile devices.
 * Prevent Lookup, formload and autosuggest  from being fired twice because the on-change and on-update are both hitting autosuggest.
 * ProvDemo: Search multi-word tokens are failing in search due to escaping that is slightly different.
 Need to duplicate exact functionality from the python make safe function.
 * ProvDemo: Provider search should filter non primary keys using a string prefix.